TomThorpe/UIScrollSlidingPages/README.md

 Limitation
 ---
 Currently, despite using the same sort of `dataSource` delegate as UITableViewControllers do, the control still loads **ALL** the views as soon as it appears.
+This means if you have lots of pages it will still load them **all** into memory rather than being smarter and only loading the current (and possible next/previous) page.
+This has two main ramifications:

-This means if you have lots of pages, this means the control is best suited for only a few pages (probably less than 10 or so), otherwise you might start to see it slow down.
-Some day in the future I might make it only load pages as they are needed, but I can't promise anything!
+ * The control is best suited for only a few pages (probably less than 10 or so), otherwise you might start to see it slow down.

+ * The `viewDidAppear` method will get called for all the pages instantly, even those that aren't actually visible yet.

+Some day in the future I might make it only load pages as they are needed, but I can't promise anything.
+I created this control for my own app, and it wasn't necessary for me as I only use a few pages.
+Sorry!